James Drax: Slavery

 Concurrent with the rise of sugar came large-scale and intensive exploitation of slave labour.
 Drax was one of the pioneers of slavery in the Caribbean.
 Prior to 1640, the primary source of labour in Barbados had been European indentured servants.
 Although there were enslaved Africans in Barbados before that time, it was only after 1640, and frequently in tandem with the cultivation of sugar, that slaves began to supplant indentured servitude as the main workforce.
 By 1641, Drax owned more than 400 acres, making him nearly the greatest landowner on the island.

 Just as Drax was getting involved in sugar, he acquired 22 enslaved Africans in early 1642, at a time when nobody else had even a handful of slaves.
 In 1644, he purchased another 34 enslaved Africans.

-By the early 1650s, his plantation, Drax Hall Estatewas worked by some 200 enslaved Africans.
+By the early 1650s, his plantation, Drax Hall Estate was worked by some 200 enslaved Africans.
 Drax was known by his contemporaries to provide his slaves and servants well, unlike James Holdip who was known to be so cruel and oppressive that his servants burnt his entire plantation to the ground.